arm-on/hidden-backdoor-attack/README.md

 ```

 - `data_root`: This is actually a string variable in the code showing the folder containing the real images of the ImageNet dataset.

+    - In my case, the `data_root` was `/Users/armanmalekzadeh/Documents/GitHub/hidden-trigger-backdoor-attack/data`
     - It contains three folders: `train`, `val`, and `test`.

     - Inside each folder, there are folders with names called `wnid`.
 The `wnid` is something like `n0123` and represents a class of objects.
 For instance, a unique `wnid` is associated with `chicken`, while another one represents `cat`.